Assistance programs Craighead County and Jonesboro.

 - Community Fellowship Church - (870) 802-4232

-- Find the location of other food pantries as well.
+- Find the location of other food pantries and soup kitchens as well.
+Find free groceries, Meals on Wheels services for the homebound and other hunger prevention resources.
 There may be sites that are more convenient to the resident.
-Read more.
+Read more free food pantries Craighead County.

 General health care for uninsured and low income

-The Jonesboro Church Health Center is one local clinic that provides very low cost general medical care for people with no health insurance or those who are on government programs including Medicaid or Medicare.
-They are a community clinic dedicated to helping as many patients as possible.
+The Church health center is a community clinic dedicated to helping as many patients as possible.
 Or if they can’t help you, they will refer you to someone who can.
 Call them at (870) 972-4777.